 Keep the bathroom hygienic.
 While germs generally don’t live on towels very long, they can live long enough to make a healthy kid sick.
 So launder them regularly.
 You may even want to switch to disposable paper towels for a week to prevent germs from infecting other family members.
 By the same token, consider replacing the bathroom water glass with disposable paper cups for a while.
-And get your child a new toothbrush after he's been sick.
+And get your child a new toothbrush after they have been sick.

 “You can try to separate your kids a bit,” says Altmann.
 “For instance, you might try to keep them playing in separate rooms more than usual.”